Michael Harris II Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- Nationals pitchers combine to rank 23rd in baseball in home runs allowed (83 total, 1.3 per game).
+- Nationals pitchers combine to allow 85 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The left-hander last pitched on Saturday against the Philadelphia Phillies, when he tossed six innings, allowing three earned runs while giving up nine hits.
+- In his last time out on Sunday, the right-hander tossed 5 2/3 innings against the Philadelphia Phillies, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.